The piece of gear you’ll use most often as a music producer is the most overlooked one: your studio chair.

 Whether you’re making beats, practicing a routine, mixing a record, or doing some critical listening, you’re going to spend countless hours in your seat — so make it a good one.
 In the same way a good mattress is a smart investment, so is a comfortable, well-built studio chair.

-As studio junkies ourselves, we know that your environment needs to be just right.
-However, unfortunately chairs are often overlooked when in reality they’re crucial to our daily health and comfort.
-So even though they’re not always the cheapest investment, it’s important to remember it’s a worth while one.
+Assembling the ideal home studio takes more than microphones or synthesizers.
+As studio junkies ourselves, we understand that every part of your environment needs to be just right.
+Unfortunately, the importance of studio recording chairs is overlooked by many, even though they’re crucial to our daily health and comfort.
+While they’re not always the cheapest purchases, they’re definitely worth the money in the long run.

 - Flexibility and mobility